occultlang/occult/README.md

 - [x] Enhance for loops further
 - [x] Remove the unsafe keyword entirely because of the memory safety guarantee
 - [x] Static analyzer base for Occult
+- [ ] Module system base and change "import" and add "include" for including files

 ### Temporary
 - [ ] A breakpoint system for fixing bugs with codegen